 Zero-Emission Vehicle Infrastructure Program - News and FAQ

-The RFP focusing on charging in public places, on-street, multi-unit residential buildings, workplaces and light-duty vehicle fleets closed on August 11, 2022.
+The Request for Proposals (RFP) focusing on public places, on-street, multi-unit residential buildings, workplaces and vehicle fleets closed on August 11, 2022.
 NRCan will target having funding decisions by late 2022.

 Announcements - News Releases

 |What is the level of funding for this program?||